SpellholdStudios/RuadRofhessaItemUpgrade/ruad/readme/ruad-readme-english.txt

 Special thanks to:

 - Westley Weimer, for all his help to me throughout BGII.
+- Gwendolyne: fixed translations and released version 29.0.0.
+- Deratiseur: native EE compatible version (v28).
 - Thot: French translation.
 And La Voix 2 la Sagesse (of the d'Oghmatiques) for updating it.
-- Bhasbuto, Immortality and Mhoram of <a href="http://www.clandlan.cjb.net">Clan DLAN</a>: Spanish translation.
+- Bhasbuto, Immortality and Mhoram of Clan DLAN ( http://www.clandlan.cjb.net ): Spanish translation.
 And Lisandro for updating it.
 - Beyshaliban: German translation.
 - Ilot: Italian translation.
-And Salk for providing WeiDU prompts.
+And Salk for providing Italian WeiDU prompts.
 - aerie.ru Team: Russian translation.
-- Deratiseur: Provided the EE compatible version (28).
-- Gwendolyne: Fixed translations and released version 29.0.0.
-- <a href="http://www.fwstudios.net">Forgotten Wars Studios</a> for kindly agreeing to host a forum for Ruad.
+- Forgotten Wars Studios ( http://www.fwstudios.net ) for kindly agreeing to host a forum for Ruad.
 - Everyone at the Forgotten Wars Studios forums, for giving me some useful items and ideas.
-- Everyone else from the <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.
+- Everyone else from the Spellhold Studios forums ( http://www.shsforums.net/ ), and the other Infinity Engine gaming and modding communities who offered their help and support.

-- <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU</a> ("Weimer Dialogue Utility") by Wes Weimer, the bigg and Wisp.
+- WeiDU, by Wes Weimer, the bigg and Wisp. ( https://github.com/WeiDUorg/weidu/releases )
-- <a href="https://github.com/Argent77/NearInfinity/releases">Near Infinity</a> by Jon Olav Hauglid, FredSRichardson and Argent77.
+- Near Infinity, by Jon Olav Hauglid, FredSRichardson, and Argent77. ( https://github.com/Argent77/NearInfinity/releases )
-- <a href="https://sorcerers.net/Games/dl.php?s=BG2&f=BG2/ShadowKeeper.zip">ShadowKeeper</a> by Aaron O'Neil.
-- <a href="http://www.shsforums.net/topic/31285-infinity-explorer-v085/">Infinity Explorer</a>, by Dmitry Jemerov / bigmoshi.
+- Infinity Explorer, by Dmitry Jemerov / bigmoshi. ( http://www.shsforums.net/topic/31285-infinity-explorer-v085/ )
+- IESDP, maintained by igi and lynx. ( https://gibberlings3.github.io/iesdp/ )
+- ShadowKeeper by Aaron O'Neil. ( https://sorcerers.net/Games/dl.php?s=BG2&f=BG2/ShadowKeeper.zip )
+- Notepad++, by the Notepad++ team, Don Ho, and the spellcheck plug-in. ( http://notepad-plus-plus.org/ )
+- WeiDU Notepad++ Highlighters, by Argent77. ( http://www.shsforums.net/files/file/1048-weidu-highlighter-for-notepad/ )
+- Infinity Auto Packager, by AL|EN. ( https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it )